clivekahn/hello-world/examples/multicam/readmeEDIT.md

 Each part of the split window displays a single stream from a different camera.
 The name of the stream appears in the top left corner of each view port.

-In the following example we use two Intel® RealSense™ Depth Cameras pointing at different locations.
+In the following example we use two Intel® RealSense™ Depth Cameras pointing at different locations:

 <p align="center"><img src="example_screenshot.gif" alt="screenshot gif"/></p>